 Situated on the wooded shores of Lake Houston in the northeastern suburbs of Houston, Texas, Atascocita High School is part of one of the fastest growing communities in the United States.
 Established in 2006, the school has grown to a student population of over 3,000 students in grades 9-12.

 The orchestras from Atascocita High School are consistent "Sweepstakes" winners at the University Interscholastic League Concert & Sight Reading Contest and have also earned top honors at competitions in Dallas, New Orleans, and Washington D.C.
 In March 2014, the AHS Chamber Strings was selected as the Grand Champion of the public school division at the National Orchestra Festival.
+In April 2018, the AHS Chamber Strings was selected as the Grand Champion of the Grand National Adjudicators Invitational.
 Students also participate and compete in the Texas Music Educators Association Region XIX Orchestra, the Houston Youth Symphony, the Texas State Solo and Ensemble Contest, and the Texas All-State Orchestra.

 Through the generous support of the Atascocita Orchestra Boosters Club, students have had the opportunity to work with faculty from Stephen F. Austin State University, the University of Houston, Sam Houston State University, Louisiana State University, The Ohio State University, and the University of Memphis in addition to professional musicians MarcOlivia, Barrage, and Mercury-The Orchestra Redefined.